Location: Minneapolis/St. Paul, MN

-Reports To: Deputy Regional Campaign Director – Central Region
+Reports To: North Central Deputy Regional Director, Beyond Coal Campaign

 - Implements Sierra Club best practices regarding the Jemez Principles for Democratic Organizing, justice, equity, and inclusion.
-Works to ensure that volunteers assume meaningful roles in the program/campaign.
+Works to develop and ensure that volunteers and partners assume meaningful roles in the campaign.

 - Represents the Sierra Club to the general public and to strategic allies.

-- Introduces creative ideas and new approaches for team consideration.
+- Introduces creative ideas and approaches; fosters creativity among team members.

 - Handles miscellaneous projects and duties as assigned.